Brookdale Wave

 • Barley and some tea bags may contain gluten, so skip ahead if gluten is on your list of no-nos.

-• Bitters are an infusion of spices, roots and herbs that contains alcohol, but when diluted, is not considered to be an alcoholic beverage.
+• Bitters are an infusion of spices, roots and herbs that contain alcohol, but when diluted, are not considered to be an alcoholic beverage.

 Millie’s Mary

-From the Latin name meaning “gentle, brave strength,” this Bloody Mary remix is a much more tame and healthy way to kick off your morning.
+From the Latin name meaning “gentle, brave strength,” this Bloody Mary remix is a tamer way to kick off your morning.

 • Want to make a breakfast of it?
 Consider adding some shrimp, celery or pickled green beans as an edible garnish.